apache/directory-fortress-commander/README.txt

 Note: This test case depends that the prerequisite tasks have been performed in SECTION 1.

-1. Load the test security policy into LDAP using Commander install target:
+1. Load the test security policy into LDAP using Commander test target:
->mvn install
+>mvn test

-2. Run the Selenium Web driver test
+2. Run the Selenium Web driver integration tests:
 >mvn verify -DskipTests=false

 ___________________________________________________________________________________